canonical/risc-v-cookbook/docs/contributing.rst

   For instance, store test data close to the corresponding test code.

 - **Group variable declaration and initialisation**:
-  Declare and initialise variables together to improve code organisation and readability.
+  Declare and initialize variables together to improve code organization and readability.

 - **Split large expressions**:
   Break down large expressions